Evg127java/SilhouettesFinder/README.md

 # SilhouettesFinder
-The project that identifies human objects from passed pictures using DFS algorithm.
+The project that identifies human objects from passed pictures using BFS algorithm.